wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 [Topic Guide](https://wtoivo.github.io/RM2-F2F-quali-book/group-project-preparation.html#topic-guide)

-**Wil and Ashley to discuss** - Is there a way for us to link to the spreadsheet directly (here and below) but make it inaccessible until we are ready to release it? (e.g. can we link to the moodle activity rather than the spreadsheet, so that they can only access it if it has been made available?)

 ---

 In Lab 2, you will form into the groups that you will  be in for the rest of the semester.
-You will be able to find your group in the spreadsheet at the bottom of the [Week 2 Moodle](https://moodle.gla.ac.uk/course/view.php?id=38155&section=3) (please note the spreadsheet will only become available after Week 2 starts).
+You will be able to find your group in the spreadsheet at the bottom of the [Week 2 Moodle](https://moodle.gla.ac.uk/course/view.php?id=38155&section=3) (please note the spreadsheet will only become available once it has been released at the start of Week 2).
 In these groups, you will a) design, run and transcribe a focus group with a group in your lab as your participants, b) participate in another group's focus group, and c) write a qualitative group proposal.

 In today's lab, there will be some time spent getting to know each other, then we will ask you to develop a group agreement (see below).
 You should also discuss the [different topics](https://wtoivo.github.io/RM2-F2F-quali-book/group-project-preparation.html#topic-guide) that you can choose for your project, seeing whether any stand out as preferred options among the group.